ngallo/dif-notes/work-items/2025-11-25-did-based-trust-chain-concept.md

 1. **Distributed transactions MUST continue to operate across asynchronous boundaries, including message flows where bearer tokens dissolve.**

-2. **Transaction rails MUST define a consistent security model applicable to both public internet and private/enterprise environments.**
+2. **Transaction rails MUST enable a consistent security model applicable to both public internet and private/enterprise environments.**

 3. **A capability token MUST NOT be treated as valid outside the distributed transaction that delegated it.**